muuksi/knitr-jekyll/_posts/2015-04-20-jekyll-tufte-servr.md

 </span>
 {% endhighlight %}

-Of course[^1], you can also do footnotes.
+Unfortunately, this is a lot of HTML markup, but of course[^2], you can also do footnotes, so that might be a better option.

-[^1]: I hate it when people say "of course" as though this is obvious everyone.
+[^2]: I hate it when people say "of course" as though this is obvious everyone.

 ## Contact me